JayChat08/License-Plate/README.md

 # Number-plate-detection
-6th semester CV Project

 ## Number plate recognition:
 License plate recognition, also known as license plate detection or recognition through image processing techniques, is a promising field of study in smart city and Internet of Things (IoT) development.
 With a significant rise in the number of vehicles, there is a growing need for automated systems to manage vehicle data for various applications.

 ## Abstract:
-The security personnel at our campus have to manually verify the details of each vehicle entering and exiting the premises.
+The security personnel at  campuses have to manually verify the details of each vehicle entering and exiting the premises.
 This process is tedious, time-consuming, and requires them to work in harsh outdoor conditions, such as scorching sunlight.
 All the vehicles entries are made in a offline documents, which are prone to physical damage.
 The objective of this